adelekeogunsona/alx-system_engineering-devops/0x00-shell_basics/README.md

 Added a a script to move betty
 Added a script to delete the file betty
-Added a script to delete the directory my_first_directory
+Added a script to delete the directory my_first_directory Added a script that changes the working directory to the previous one